bhavesh0124/Smart-Attendance-System-using-Face-Recognition/README.md

 # **Smart Attendance System Using Face Recognition**
-Finally brushing on this piece which I started as my fourth-year project.
+Finally brushing up on this piece which I started as my fourth-year project.
 In a nutshell, This is an automated attendance system that eliminates the manual efforts which are involved.
 The overall accuracy of around 85% and is highly dependent on the lighting conditions.
 For now, I have created the system for English and Hindi lectures which can be further extended to more lectures/subjects.
 Everything is automated from enrolling students in MongoDB, to creating directories, and saving the marked attendance.